 High School Volunteers

 Mote Marine Laboratory offers a competitive high school volunteer program for students interested in exploring the field of marine science and marine science education.
 Students who are selected for this program will have the opportunity to earn service-hour credits required for high school graduation.
 These opportunities may include interpreting exhibits in The Aquarium to guests, greeting guests or working in the gift shop.
 Training is provided for all positions.

 - The SHSVP is for current and entering high school students who are at least 15 years old and entering grades 9-12.

-- High School graduates and high school students who will graduate before July 2017, are ineligible for the SHSVP, but may apply as a regular volunteer if they are able to serve for at
+- High School graduates and high school students who will graduate before July, are ineligible for the SHSVP, but may apply as a regular volunteer if they are able to serve for at least 6 months.

 - SHSVP volunteers will attend a one-day orientation prior to volunteering.